 Luckily everything went as planned!
 The launch went pretty smoothly and we knew what we were in for because we had seen the process while boat shopping:

-huge boat travel lift came to our storage spot and moved the sailboat to the water.
+A huge boat travel lift came to our storage spot and moved the sailboat to the water.
 I wanted to cheer when the engine turned on and the boat floated, but I played it cool.
-Some fellow Yacht Club members were kind enough to help us launch, with only a minimal
+Some fellow Yacht Club members were kind enough to help us launch, with only a minimal amount of heckling.

 I might have failed to mention that, from the outside, our boat is an ugly little thing.
 Beige fiberglass, brown hull, forest green late 80s bimini… We’ve already given the inside a makeover and we’ll get to the outside at some point – we both love the idea of a black hull and black sails.
 But most nights I repeatedly whisper “turquoise boat, turquoise boat” while Hubby sleeps.
 I’m wondering how much longer I have to do this until he wakes up one morning, unable to shake the idea of a turquoise hull.

 After the boat was in the water it was up to us to get the mast on, which took my Mom, Dad, Grandpa, Hubs and I the better part of an afternoon.
 I got to operate the hoist (which is a lot less impressive than it seems – just a toggle switch for up and down):